Delarrin Turner-Yell: College career

 Turner-Yell was ranked as a three-star recruit by 247Sports.com coming out of high school.
 He committed to Oklahoma on August 26, 2017, over offers from Baylor, Houston, and Iowa.

 Professional career

-Turner-Yell was drafted by the Denver Broncos in the fifth round, 152nd overall, of the 2022 NFL Draft.
+Turner-Yell was drafted by the Denver Broncos in the fifth round, 152nd overall, of the 2022 NFL draft.
+As a rookie, he appeared in 14 games and had two fumble recoveries.

+After suffering an ACL tear during Week 17 of the 2023 season against the Los Angeles Chargers, Turner-Yell was placed on injured reserve on January 4, 2024.
+He entered the 2024 season on the physically unable to perform list, and would end up missing the entire season.

+On August 26, 2025, Turner-Yell was waived by the Broncos.
+The next day, he was re-signed to the practice squad.